brillout/goldpage/docs/readme.template.md

      }
    }
    ~~~

+   > :information_source:
+   > Goldpage is purposely designed to also build your server code.
+   > This allows you to use the same language,
+   > such as TypeScript,
+   > for your browser and server code.

 That's it: you can now run `npm run dev` (`yarn dev`), go to [http://localhost:3000/hello/jon](http://localhost:3000/hello/jon), and start hacking.